yinzara/obs-websocket/PROTOCOL.md

 - **"auth"** (string) : response to the auth challenge (see "Authentication").

 __Response__ : OK if auth succeeded, error if invalid credentials.
 No additional fields.

 ---

+#### "Restart"
+Restart OBS Studio.
+If currently streaming, starts streaming again after restart.
+If currently recording, starts recording again after restart.

+__Request fields__:
+- **"streaming"** (string) : Optional.
+Either 'stop' or 'start'.
+Overrides current status and causes OBS to start/stop streaming after restart.
+- **"recording"** (string) : Optional.
+Either 'stop' or 'start'.
+Overrides current status and causes OBS to start/stop recording after restart.
+- **"metadata"** (object) : Optional.
+If specified used as the metadata for the next stream OBS starts. (see StartStreaming and the 'metadata' parameter)
+--Response__ : OK if restart successful.
+Error if not authenticated. (see "Authentication")

+---